 In 2019, Uber released a long-awaited safety report that revealed 107 fatalities were tied to Uber, specifically between 2017 and 2018.
 Lyft has yet to release a report.

-If you or a loved one was injured in a ridesharing accident in Los Angeles, you might qualify to receive compensation through a personal injury claim or lawsuit.
-A Los Angeles Uber and Lyft ridesharing accident attorney can help you sort the details out and begin building your case.
+If you suffered injuries in a ridesharing accident in Los Angeles, you might qualify to receive compensation.
+You can do this through a personal injury claim or lawsuit.
+A Los Angeles Uber and Lyft ridesharing accident attorney can help you build your case.

 Liability Changes Depending on Whether the App Was On

 According to the California Public Utilities Code (PUC) §5432, ridesharing companies like Uber and Lyft must disclose to their drivers when they will cover accidents and when the drivers’ personal auto insurance policies must cover an accident.

-These rules work under the nuance of when a driver is working for a ridesharing app, which means certain liability coverage limits might apply depending on the circumstances of the accident.
+These rules work under the nuance of when a driver is working for a ridesharing app.
+This means certain liability coverage limits might apply depending on the circumstances of the accident.

 What this means for you is that you might pursue compensation from the driver, the ridesharing company, a third party, or potentially more than one party.
 Your Uber and Lyft rideshare accident lawyer in LA can review your case to determine the liable party or parties and help you accordingly.

 The Driver Is Liable

-If the Uber or Lyft driver had the app turned off at the time of the accident, then they must use their own auto insurance to cover damages, as it is assumed they were not working.
+If the Uber or Lyft driver had the app turned off at the time of the accident, they must use their auto insurance to cover damages, as it is assumed they were not working.